 The logistics industry is notoriously old-school and still relies on outdated technology.
-This reluctance to innovate means that many shipping companies still use excel to plan their container repositioning.
+This reluctance to innovate means many shipping companies still use Excel to plan their container repositioning.

 Using complex excel sheets makes it difficult to plan efficiently and leads to logistics companies shipping more containers empty than they need to.

 There is logistics tech on the market that utilises AI to help shipping lines plan empty container reposition in the most efficient way – but many companies are still hesitant to make the switch.

 Imagine a scenario where a carrier (let’s call them Carrier A) has to ship cargo from Sweden to the US but doesn’t have enough containers.
 Meanwhile, their competitor (Carrier B) has too many containers in Sweden and is repositioning them empty to the US.

 If Carrier B let Carrier A use their containers, both companies would save money and it would be more efficient and environmentally friendly in general.

 With carriers and leasing companies moving millions of containers around the world every day, this scenario happens all the time.
 But with so much competition between these companies, many refuse to share information on their container positions and volumes with each other.
 This makes it difficult to set up container pools to avoid empty container repositioning.

 How can shippers benefit in the current market?
 Download our eBook to uncover the 5 key opportunities that shippers can leverage in 2023 (and how to benefit from them).

 SHIPSTA is a digital platform that connects shippers and carriers to ensure a frictionless procurement process for spot and contract buying, entirely online.
 It automates complex tasks, provides unrivalled visibility and supports fast data-driven decision making.